pivotx/corebundle/README.md

     php app/console pivotx:setup

 The setup will require you to enter an administrator e-mailaddress and will generate a password for you.
-Remember it!
+Remember and/or store it!

 After this command has finished you will have finished the command-line part of the setup.